spmasterman/tutor-directory/README.md

 If at any time you want to reset the system, just run that script.
 Be warned that it just drops and recreates the database, so don't run it unless you are really sure about it.

-Check PHP environment

-    php app/check.php

-from a bare ubuntu install you will need to set the timezone to Europe/London

-    sudo nano /etc/php5/cli/php.ini
-    sudo nano /etc/php5/apache2/php.ini

-You should also remove the memory limit (set it to -1) and also set an appropriate file size for file uploads.
-I don't know whats appropriate, but you should put some limit there that's probably bigger than the default.

-Possibly you will need to update the php.ini for php-fpm also (See next section)

 2 Install php-fpm
 -----------------